Ecclesiastical polity

-Ecclesiastical polity is the operational and governance structure of a church or of a Christian denomination.
-It also denotes the ministerial structure of a church and the authority relationships between churches.
-Polity relates closely to ecclesiology, the study of doctrine and theology relating to church organization.
+Ecclesiastical polity is the government of a church.
+There are local (congregational) forms of organization as well as denominational.
+A church's polity may describe its ministerial offices or an authority structure between churches.
+Polity relates closely to ecclesiology, the theological study of the church.

-Ecclesiastical polity is defined as both the subject of ecclesiastical government in the abstract and the particular system of government of a specific Christian organization.
-The phrase is sometimes used in civil law.

 History

-Questions of ecclesiastical government are first documented in the first chapters of the Acts of the Apostles and "theological debate about the nature, location, and exercise of authority, in the church" has been ongoing ever since.
+Questions of church government were documented early on in the first chapters of the Acts of the Apostles and "theological debate about the nature, location, and exercise of authority, in the church" has been ongoing ever since.
 The first act recorded after the Ascension of Jesus Christ was the election of Saint Matthias as one of the Twelve Apostles, to replace Judas Iscariot.
-The Twelve Apostles were the first to instantiate the episcopal polity of Christianity.

 During the Protestant Reformation, reformers asserted that the New Testament prescribed an ecclesiastical government different from the episcopal polity maintained by the Catholic Church, and consequently different Protestant bodies organized into different types of polities.
 During this period Richard Hooker wrote Of the Laws of Ecclesiastical Polity, the first volumes of which were published in 1594, to defend the polity of the Church of England against Puritan objections.
 It is from the title of this work that the term ecclesiastical polity may have originated.
 With respect to ecclesiology, Hooker preferred the term polity to government as the former term "containeth both [the] government and also whatsoever besides belongeth to the ordering of the Church in public."

 Types

-Though each church or denomination has its own characteristic structure, there are four general types of polity: episcopal, connexional, presbyterian, and congregational.
+There are four general types of polity: episcopal, connexional, presbyterian, and congregational.